 The majority of UK homes can only charge at 7kW because they run on a single-phase power supply.
-You need a three-phase power supply to run at 22kW.
-If you select a 22kW cable and unit but are only charging at 7kW, your cable and unit are working well within their maximum limits, so they will last longer.
+You need a three-phase electrical supply to run at 22kW.
+If you select a 22kW cable and unit but are only charging at 7kW, your cable and unit are working well within their maximum limits.

 Although the majority of UK residential properties run on a single-phase power supply, this may change in the future, and your area may switch to a three-phase power supply as standard.
 By buying a charge point with a 22kW capacity, you are future-proofing your device.

 A three-phase power supply is more common in residential buildings in Europe, and it is more common to have a three-phase power supply in commercial buildings, so for our business customers, the 22kW capability of Andersen charge points works well.

 Choose a smart app that automatically updates with new features to ensure you are getting the most you can from your EV home charging point.
 Your charge point actually gets smarter.